JoaoXavier210102/ToDoList/README.md

 **Back-End:**

-* Protocol HTTP: It's base of exchange of data between back-end and front-end;
+* Protocol HTTP: It's a base of exchange data between back-end and front-end;
 * Mongoose: Connection of the database MongoDB;
-* CRUD: Routes of back-end for created, reader, updated and deleted;
+* CRUD: Routes of back-end for create, read, update and delete;
-* ExpressJS: Framework Facilitating for do one API;
+* ExpressJS: Framework for faciliting the created of a API;
-* JWT: Json Web Token it's one method of create Token for user, of that way user get be autenticated (log in and logout);
+* JWT: Utilited for create a Token of user;
-* Nodemon: Dependecy for faciliting of developed, no is necessited of rebooting the server for to apply at changes;
+* Nodemon: Dependency for facilitating of developed, not is necessity of rebooting the server for to apply at changes;
-* Bcrypt: It's fantastic library for encripeted the password of user;
+* Bcrypt: It's a fantastic library for encrypt the password of user;

 **Front-End:**

 * Materia-ui: Library design for create the UI;
 * Axios: Used for facilited do requests for API;
-* React-router-dom: For create of the routes in front-end, no necessary refresh for changes pages;
+* React-router-dom: For create of the routes in front-end, not necessary refresh for changes pages;

 ## 🖥 Demo